 Employees in these categories have their work time reduced without any pay deduction.
 When an employee is working part-time for other reasons, however, pay is calculated pro rata based on the actual working time.

-The Labor Code does not mandate specific days of the week to be days off, but notes that Sunday is a common day off and that in the case of 5-day workweeks, the two days off are usually consecutive.
+The Labor Code does not mandate specific days of the week to be days off, but notes that Sunday is a common day off and that in the case of 5-day workweeks, the 2 days off are usually consecutive.

 Work time for employees in Russia cannot be more than 40 hours per week.
 In some circumstances, working time is more restrictive.